 When mold colonies grow, they produce a sticky substance called mycelium,which traps dust particles from the air and breaks down the trapped particles into food.
 By preventing the growth and establishment of colonies, the various effects caused by biological contamination in the air-handler can effectively be controlled.

-Biocide Sanitizer flush is the answer, and the long term control is possible with UV light germicidal irradiation unit.
+Biocide Sanitizer flush is the answer, and the long term control is possible with UVC or UVGI light germicidal irradiation unit.
+Learn more.
 Controlling this contamination is essential to maintaining the quality of air inside your home and the system efficiency.

 How is sanitizing done on a air duct system?